stepanblyschak/SONiC/doc/pytest/ptf_pytest_integration.md

 ### 3. Test frameworks inconsistency

 PTF is based on UnitTest, while controlling node runs py.test code.
-One should now both to create traffic tests.
+One should be familiar with both to develop traffic tests.

 ### 4. Inconvinience in running single traffic test case

-While reworking tests on py.test we aim to provide ability to run a single traffic case without running any other test cases.
+While reworking tests on py.test we aim to meet two requirements:
+ - provide ability to run a single traffic case without running any other test cases.
+ - care about test run performance (all current ansible ACL test cases take ~40m)

 In current aproach PTF tests are designed such that they have single test class instance which runs all test cases at one run.
-In order to meet test cases indenependency we have to rewrite PTF tests and break down a single Test class into smaller Test classes, each test case run invokes a PTF command line execution on PTF host.
+In order to meet test cases indenependency we have to rewrite PTF tests and break down a single test class into smaller test classes, each test case run invokes a PTF command line execution on PTF host.
 This significantly slows down the test, e.g. for ACL tests:

 Currently there is one AclTest object which runs in one command and executes all traffic test cases in ~20 sec.

-If we break down AclTest into smaller test cases (SrcIpMatchForward, L4DstPortMatchDropped, etc. ~20 test classes), each test case run from py.test execute PTF command line and the whole test run time increases to ~2 min.
+If we break down AclTest into smaller test cases (SrcIpMatchForward, L4DstPortMatchDropped, etc. ~20 test classes), each test case run from py.test execute PTF command line and the whole test run time increases to ~2 min. (x2 for tor->spine/spine->tor, x4 for different test scenarios, x2 for ingress/egress traffic test).
+Each new rule and corresponding test case adds ~1.5 min and for ACL rule testing there can be much more than 20 test cases.

 ## Overview of PTF/py.test integration

-The idea is to move all test control flow that currently is written in PTF scripts to py.test.
+The idea is to move all test control flow that currently is written in PTF scripts to py.test. **NOTE** It does not exclude legacy approach, so FDB, BGP speacker tests etc. can still use external PTF scripts.

-In order to implement this we would need to run **ptf_nn_aegnt.py** on PTF host.
+In order to implement this we would need to run **ptf_nn_agent.py** on PTF host.
 The sonic-mgmt host will connect to **ptf_nn_agent.py** and control PTF over TCP.

 This means that py.test code will prepare packets to send and match and also send and receive using PTF framework functionallity, however actual traffic is sent and received on PTF host.